Easy One-Pot Chicken Stew, Moroccan-Style, No Tagine

 • Allspice is available in the spice aisles at the grocery store and has a pepper overtone.

-• Salt – use less for a low sodium stew.
+• Salt – use less for a low-sodium stew.

 • Black pepper – adjust the amount to taste.

-• Saffron – can be expensive and usually sold in small boxes amounts, but a little goes a long way.
+• Saffron – can be expensive and usually sold in small amounts, but a little goes a long way.
 Buy it online or ask the cashier for it at South-Asian grocery stores.

-• Sweetener – use your favourite low carb sweetener, adjust to taste.
+• Sweetener – use your favourite low-carb sweetener, adjust to taste.
 I use Volupta from Costco.

 • Water – to make saffron water